On the connectivity of spaces of three-dimensional tilings: Preliminaries

 We also consider the dual cubical complex $R^\ast \subset R$.
 Vertices of $R^\ast$ are centers of cubes in $R$ and edges of $R^\ast$ join centers of adjacent cubes in $R$.
 There is a cube in $R^\ast$ around each interior vertex of $R$: its eight vertices are the centers of the cubes in $R$ adjacent to the interior vertex.
 The dual cubical complex $R^\ast$ may or may not be a manifold, for instance, there may exist edges of $R^\ast$ not adjacent to any cube of $R^\ast$.
+Figure \ref{fig:233ast} shows $R$ and $R^\ast$ for the $3\times 3\times 2$ box and two tilings in the dual cubical complex $R^\ast$.

 We will also work with the graph $\cG(R)$ and its dual $\cG(R^\ast)$.
 The vertices and edges of $\cG(R)$ are just the vertices and edges of $R$; in other words, $\cG(R)$ is the $1$-skeleton of $R$.
 Similarly, $\cG(R^\ast)$ is the $1$-skeleton of $R^\ast$ which is a bipartite graph.
+A tiling of $R$ is equivalent to a matching of the graph $\cG(R^\ast)$.
+When seen as an edge in $\cG(R^\ast)$, a domino is called a {\it dimer}.
 Tiling regions are often simply regarded as subgraphs of $\cG(R^\ast)$.
 It is important to note that the regions we are working with here must be topological manifolds, therefore it does not suffice to consider arbitrary subgraphs of the $\mathbb{Z}^3$ lattice.

-A {\it domino} (or domino brick) is the union of two adjacent cubes in $R$ and a {\it (domino) tiling} of $R$ is a collection of dominoes with disjoint interior whose union is $R$.
-Thus, a tiling of $R$ is equivalent to a matching of the graph $\cG(R^\ast)$.
-When seen as an edge in $\cG(R^\ast)$, a domino is called a {\it dimer}.